taskiq-python/taskiq/docs/guide/cli.md

 ### Acknowledgements

-The taskiq supports three types of acknowledgements:
+The taskiq supports four types of acknowledgements:
 * `when_received` - task is acknowledged when it is **received** by the worker.
 * `when_executed` - task is acknowledged right after it is **executed** by the worker.
 * `when_saved` - task is acknowledged when the result of execution is saved in the result backend.
+* `manual` - task is acknowledged by calling `Context.ack()` inside the task.

 This can be configured using `--ack-type` parameter.
 For example: